-- Find that the employee has no case to answer to and discharge the case. - Require satisfactory completion of a course of training or developmental activity. - Issue a first written or final written warning and impose conditions in relation to such warnings. - Extend the period of the final written warning as an alternative to dismissal. - Sanction demotion or loss of seniority in relation to the employee's current role. - Dismiss the employee with the appropriate period of notice or payment in lieu of notice. - Dismiss the employee without notice or payment in lieu of notice.
+- Find that the employee has no case to answer to and discharge the case. - Require satisfactory completion of a course of training or developmental activity. - Issue a first written or final written warning and impose conditions in relation to such warnings. - Extend the period of the final written warning as an alternative to dismissal. - Dismiss the employee with the appropriate period of notice or payment in lieu of notice. - Dismiss the employee without notice or payment in lieu of notice.